 Xylitol is a natural, sugar-free sweetener that, although it’s sweet, actually doesn’t cause cavities but reverses them!
 It has the ability to stop these bacteria to grow and multiply in our mouth.

 When used often, the number of decay-causing bacteria reduces fewer plaque forms, thus fewer cavities.

 If you are treating cavities or want to reverse them, xylitol is a very helpful ingredient.
 It is said that it doesn’t matter how much you’re using, rather how many times you’re using xylitol throughout the day.
 Some experts recommend treating your teeth 4-6 times per day with xylitol.

 You can easily accomplish it by adding xylitol to your homemade toothpaste (read more about homemade toothpaste here).
 You’re brushing your teeth twice a day, probably.

 Simply follow it up with this natural mouthwash and you’re already doing it 4 times.
 Use it again after lunch and you’re up to 5!
 You could even chew some gum that contains xylitol, too!

 Other ingredients for a natural mouthwash

-In this recipe, you could also use ½ tsp to 1 tsp bicarb soda.
+In this recipe, you could also use ½ teaspoon to 1 teaspoon bicarb soda.
 However, I want you to know that there is a little bit of a controversy.
 Some people say it cleanses well and gets rid of plaque and food on your teeth.
 If you like to go with it, sure thing.
 Go ahead, I’m not stopping you!